kaushikjayant/techdocs/work_samples/EAA/topics/proassure_config.md

 # Customizing PulseAssure Configuration

 This section describes the changes that you may need to make to the YAML files corresponding to PulseAssure components.
-See [Configuring Environment Variables](configuring_PulseAssure.md) for the procedure to customize environment variables in a template.
 The customizable variables for PulseAssure are described in the table below:

 | Variable Name | Description | Example/Default Value |
 |--------------|-------------|----------------------|